-7.23 [reserved]
+1.23 [reserved]

-- 7.24 Regulatory and Product Notices.
-Borrower shall within three (3) Business Days after the receipt or occurrence thereof notify Agent of: - (a) any written notice from a governmental authority received by Borrower or its Subsidiaries alleging potential or actual violations of any Public Health Law by Borrower or its Subsidiaries; - (b) any written notice from a governmental authority that the FDA (or international equivalent) is limiting, suspending or revoking any Registration (including, but not limited to, by the issuance of a clinical hold); - (c) any written notice from a governmental authority that Borrower or its Subsidiaries has become subject to any Regulatory Action; - (d) the exclusion or debarment from any governmental healthcare program or debarment or disqualification by FDA (or international equivalent) of Borrower or its Subsidiaries or its or their authorized officers; - (e) any notice from a governmental authority that Borrower or any Subsidiary, or any of their licensees or sublicensees (including licensees or sublicensees under any material agreement), is being investigated or is the subject of any allegation of potential or actual violations of any Federal Health Care Program Laws; - (f) any written notice from a governmental authority that any product of Borrower or its Subsidiaries has been seized, withdrawn, recalled, detained, or subject to a suspension of manufacturing, or the commencement of any proceedings in the United States of America or any other jurisdiction seeking the seizure, withdrawal, recall, import detention, or suspension of manufacturing, of any Product are pending or threatened in writing against Borrower or its Subsidiaries; or except, in each case of (a) through (g) above, where such action would not reasonably be expected to have, either individually or in the aggregate, Material Regulatory Liabilities.
+- 1.24 Regulatory and Product Notices.
+Borrower shall within three (3) Business Days after the receipt or occurrence thereof notify Agent of: - (a) any written notice from a governmental authority received by Borrower or its Subsidiaries alleging potential or actual violations of any Public Health Law by Borrower or its Subsidiaries;

+ntal authority that the FDA (or international equivalent) is limiting, 5, but not limited to, by the issuance of a clinical hold);

+- (c) any written notice from a governmental authority that Borrower or its Subsidiaries has become subject to any Regulatory Action; - (d) the exclusion or debarment from any governmental healthcare program or debarment or disqualification by FDA (or international equivalent) of Borrower or its Subsidiaries or its or their authorized officers; - (e) any notice from a governmental authority that Borrower or any Subsidiary, or any of their licensees or sublicensees (including licensees or sublicensees under any material agreement), is being investigated or is the subject of any allegation of potential or actual violations of any Federal Health Care Program Laws; - (f) any written notice from a governmental authority that any product of Borrower or its Subsidiaries has been seized, withdrawn, recalled, detained, or subject to a suspension of manufacturing, or the commencement of any proceedings in the United States of America or any other jurisdiction seeking the seizure, withdrawal, recall, import detention, or suspension of manufacturing, of any Product are pending or threatened in writing against Borrower or its Subsidiaries; or - (g) narrowing or limiting the scope of marketing authorization or the labeling of the Products of Borrower and its Subsidiaries under any such Registration.

+except, in each case of (a) through (g) above, where such action would not reasonably be expected to have, either individually or in the aggregate, Material Regulatory Liabilities.